-When Hapori Matatū goes live you will need an ESL account.
-This is a username and password used in institutions for access to Education sector applications such as Te Waharoa Ararau and e-asTTle.
+An ESL account is a username and password used in institutions for access to education sector applications such as ENROL, Te Waharoa Ararau and e-asTTle.
 If you don’t already have an ESL account you can arrange one through your learning centre, or school ESL Delegated Authoriser.

 Are you working in early childhood or tertiary education?

-Although you haven’t previously required an ESL account for the Teaching Council, unless you have already renewed a full practicing certificate using our EC30 Online form, you will now need to apply for one.
+Although you haven’t previously required an ESL account for the Teaching Council, unless you have already renewed a full practicing certificate using our EC30 Online form, you will now need to apply for an ESL account.

 For more information on Hapori Matatū, including how to apply for an ESL account, please refer to our FAQs.